Blake Anderson

 Blake Raymond Anderson (born March 2, 1984) is an American actor, comedian, producer, screenwriter, and fashion designer.
-Beginning in 2006, Anderson helped create and join the sketch-comedy troupe Mail Order Comedy, which produced online videos and sketches, such as those involving the rap band The Wizard Sleeves, along with co-members Anders Holm, Adam DeVine, and Kyle Newacheck.
+Beginning in 2006, Anderson helped create and join the sketch-comedy troupe Mail Order Comedy, which produced online videos and sketches, such as those involving the rap band Wizard Sleeve, along with co-members Anders Holm, Adam DeVine, and Kyle Newacheck.
 In 2011, Anderson, along with Holm, DeVine, and Newacheck, began starring as fictional versions of themselves in the Comedy Central television series Workaholics, which Anderson co-created.
 Workaholics ran on the network from 2011 until 2017, airing seven seasons.
 Anderson has appeared in other film and television works, often with other members of Mail Order Comedy.

 In 2017, Anderson was nominated for two Behind the Voice Actors' People's Choice Voice Acting Awards for his work on Voltron: Legendary Defender, winning the nomination for Best Vocal Ensemble in a New Television Series.
 He was also nominated for a Young Hollywood Award in 2014.